thanks299/telex_integration/README.md

 - **Telex Notifications**: Verify the webhook URL is correct and the Telex channel is active.
 - **Gmail Errors**: Check your Gmail credentials and ensure 2FA is configured correctly.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements.

 ## Contact

-For questions or support, contact [Your Name] at [your-email@example.com].
+For questions or support, contact **thanksagbeble@gmail.com**

 This README provides a comprehensive guide to setting up and running your application.
-Let me know if you need further assistance!